doukremt/python-sophia/doc/_build/html/_sources/reference.txt

    Exception raised for all database-related errors.

-.. module:: sophia
-   :synopsis: Python bindings to `libsophia`

 .. class:: Database

-   Main `Database` class.
+   Main database class.

    Keys or values passed as argument to the methods which accept them are expected to be byte strings.
 Returned keys or values are always byte strings.

    .. method:: setopt(constant, value1[, value2])

-      Set an option on this database.
+      Configure this database.

+      Calling this method is only valid when the database is closed.
 See the `sophia documentation <http://sphia.org/sp_ctl.html>`_ for a summary of the available options. :const:`SPDIR` and :const:`SPALLOC` are not supported.

    .. method:: open(path)

       Open the database, creating it if doesn't exist yet.

+      If a connection is already active, try to close it and open a new one; in this case, `False` can be returned, which means that the previous connection has not been successfully closed because a `sophia.Cursor` object is hanging around somewhere.
+Otherwise, `True` is returned.

    .. method:: close()

       Close the current connection, if any.

+      As above, a return value `False` indicates that it is not possible to close the database for the time being.

    .. method:: is_closed()